 Last year at this time we wondered how bad the Trump presidency could be, and that was before Trump fired the FBI Director thereby letting the whole world know that there was something in the Trumpworld – Russia relationship that had to be wrong.
 And, of course, this was before Donald Trump appointed some Goodfella wannabe named Scaramucci to slither across the White House stage for a few moments of vulgar vainglory.

 Last year at this time we faced the unknown and feared it.
-This year, at this time, we know how bad Trump really is, and we even have a pretty good idea of how bad 2018 can be with Donald Trump still pretending to be President Twitter, living in a fantasy world that terrorizes most Americans and most of the world.
+This year, at this time, we know how bad Trump really is, and we even have a pretty good idea of how bad 2018 can be with Donald Trump still pretending to be the President of Twitter, living in a fantasy world that terrorizes most Americans and most of the world.

 It is said that every cloud has a silver lining.
 In this case, the silver lining around the Cloud That Is Trump is that there are limits to the damage that his infantile behavior can inflict.
 The silver lining is that good people of good will have begun to find their voice and their strength, like a race of sleeping giants that is finally awakening.
 The silver lining is that we are all better than Donald J. Trump, and that we have always have been better than him and will always be better than him.
 The silver lining is that people of decency and good will who are guided by the angels of their better nature will prevail and that the legacy of Donald Tinyhands, as horrific as it seems today, will one day soon be a forgotten figment of the national imagination.